csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

     * If situation allowed, we will record the meetings and archive them.
     * If in doubt about the client's needs, we will ask on Slack directly.

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**

- * How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?
- * How will you address the issue if one person doesn't contribute or is not responsive?
- * TODO

  - As we are close friends in our lives, we will hold each other accountable for attending meetings and completing assigned tasks.
 Team leads - Ray would act as moderators in this case to ensure that everyone is on track.